Two men building a raft, pulling ropes on a log raft on a lake.

 How the Three-Phase Structure Works

 Every Desert Island Survival expedition follows the same structure.
-It’s designed to build skills, test them under pressure, then integrate what you’ve learned.
+It is designed to build skills, test them under pressure, then integrate what you have learned.

-Survive (Days 3-7): Five days navigating 50km of river.
+• Survive (Days 3-7): Five days handling 50km of river.
 You’re camping on riverbanks, foraging chanterelles and blueberries, fishing for your supper.
 The raft you built becomes your home.
 The skills you learned become your toolkit.
 The group becomes your tribe.

-Celebrate (Day 8): Final night under the midnight sun.
+• Celebrate (Day 8): Final night under the midnight sun.
 You’ve done something genuinely difficult together.
-The satisfaction isn’t manufactured.
+The satisfaction is not manufactured.
 It’s earned.
 Reindeer on the barbecue, beers on the river bank, and a proper shower.

 What Solo Travellers Discover

-You don’t need to arrive with a ready-made group.
+You do not need to arrive with a ready-made group.
 Solo travellers join every expedition.
-We match you with others who’ve made the same decision: to stop waiting for their mates to commit and just go.
+We match you with others who have made the same decision: to stop waiting for their mates to commit and just go.

 The tribe forms faster than you’d expect.
 Shared difficulty creates bonds in days, not years.
 By Day 3, you’re not strangers working together.
 You’re a crew who depends on each other.

-I’ve watched this pattern repeat across dozens of expeditions.
-The people who arrive alone often form the strongest connections because they’re fully present to the experience.
+I have watched this pattern repeat across dozens of expeditions.
+The people who arrive alone often form the strongest connections because they are fully present to the experience.

 Why Scandinavian Wilderness Creates Different Challenges

-We’ve run expeditions in Panama, the Philippines, Tanzania.
+We have run expeditions in Panama, the Philippines, and Tanzania.
 Each environment reveals different aspects of human capability.
 Scandinavian wilderness operates on its own logic.

 The midnight sun disorients your sense of time.
 You’re working at 11pm under full daylight, losing track of hours, discovering you push further than you thought.